mirajgodha/elastic-stack/elasticsearch/7_Advance_Features/03-aggregations-cardinality.md

 # Example 4: Cardinality with precision control
 # Higher precision_threshold gives more accurate results but uses more memory
+# 🔹 What precision_threshold means
+# cardinality uses a probabilistic algorithm (HyperLogLog++) → it’s approximate, not exact.
+# precision_threshold controls how accurate the unique count should be.
+#   - Low threshold (default 3000) → faster, less memory, but result may have a small error.
+#   - Higher threshold → more accurate, but uses more memory.
+#   - If the actual unique count ≤ threshold → the result is exact.
+#   - If it’s much higher than threshold → result is approximate (but still close).
 GET /ecommerce/_search
 {
   "size": 0,